GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 5. What will be the output when the code `val b: Byte = 1`, `val i: Int = b`, and `print(b == i)` is executed?
 Explain why you get such an output.

+    This code produces a compilation error because, as mentioned in the previous question, Kotlin does not support implicit widening conversions.
+Therefore, `val i: Int = b` will throw an error.
+Additionally, the expression `print(b == i)` will also cause an error because we cannot compare variables of different types using `==`.

 6. What will be the output when the code `val b: Byte = 1`, `val i: Int = b.toInt()`, and `print(b == i)` is executed?
 Explain why you get such an output.

 7. Which functions can you use for explicit type conversion in numerical variables?
 8. What will be the type and value of the variable "result" after an operation like `val result = 1L + 3` (a "Long + Int" operation)?
 Explain why.
 9. What will be the type and value of the variable "result" after an operation like `val result = Int.MAX_VALUE + Int.MAX_VALUE`?
 Explain why.